|

 Solar---Inverter---Utility

-utilizes an inverter that does not require batteries.
-During the day, the
+system utilizes an inverter that does not require batteries.
+During the day,

-power generated is fed back into the utility.
-If you are producing more power
+the power generated is fed back into the utility.
+If you are producing more

 of the system, it has the lowest cost per watt.
 The downfall of this system